mulesoft/api-policies/wss-soap-saml-username-policy/README.md

 The policy configuration contains three input parameters:

 +  Path to the crypto file - a path to the crypto properties file.
 This file needs to be on the classpath in order to be loaded by the platform, e.g. under *conf* directory in your local API gateway.
 +  Password to the crypto file - specifies a password to decrypt the encrypted properties in the crypto file.
+If the file is not encrypted, you can leave the field blank.
 +  Password Callback name - the fully qualified name of a Java class implementing *javax.security.auth.callback.CallbackHandler*